History of cricket to 1725: Religious issues

 In 1654, three men were prosecuted at Eltham in Kent for playing cricket on a Sunday.
 As the Puritans were now firmly in power, Cromwell's Protectorate having been established the previous year, the penalty was doubled to 24 pence (two shillings).
 The defendants were charged with "breaking the Sabbath", not with playing cricket.
-Similarly, when Cromwell's commissioners banned sport in Ireland two years later on the grounds of "unlawful assembly", there is no evidence that the ban included cricket, which had probably not reached Ireland by that time (according to Bowen, the earliest known match in Ireland was in 1792).
+Similarly, when Cromwell's commissioners banned sport in Ireland two years later on the grounds of "unlawful assembly", there is no evidence that the ban included cricket, which may not have reached Ireland by that time – according to cricket historian and writer Rowland Bowen, the earliest-known match in Ireland was in 1792.

 Puritan prejudice did not survive the Restoration.
-In 1671, a man called Edward Bound was charged with playing cricket on the Sabbath and was exonerated: evidence that attitudes had changed.
-The case was reported in Shere, Surrey.
+In 1671, a man called Edward Bound was charged with playing cricket on the Sabbath, and was exonerated: evidence that attitudes had changed.

+Fatalities

+In 1624, a fatality occurred following a match on 28 August Old Style (7 September New Style), at Horsted Keynes in Sussex.
+A fielder called Jasper Vinall was struck on the head by the batter, Edward Tye, who was trying to hit the ball a second time to avoid being caught.
+Vinall, who died thirteen days later at home in West Hoathly, is thus the earliest recorded cricketing fatality.
+The matter was recorded in a coroner's court, which returned a verdict of death by misadventure.
+The record of the 1624 case confirms that two villages, Horsted Keynes and West Hoathly, were involved in the match, providing further evidence of the growth of village cricket.
+A further fatality, under identical circumstances, occurred in 1647 at Selsey, now in West Sussex, when a player called Henry Brand was hit on the head by a batter trying to hit the ball a second time.
+(Note: When the first Laws of Cricket were encoded in 1744, hitting the ball twice was banned, and a batter breaking the rule was to be given out.)